-As of July 8, 2019, Canada reopened the Interim Pathway for Caregivers.
-This is an immigration program allowing caregivers to apply for permanent resident status in Canada.
-This pathway is temporary, providing a permanent residence option for caregivers while Canada rolls out two new caregiver pilot programs through 2019.
+As of October 8, 2019, Canada has closed the Interim Pathway for Caregivers.
+This pathway was temporary, providing a permanent residence option for caregivers while Canada rolls out two new caregiver pilot programs through 2019.

 Two new pilot programs for caregivers

 Canada’s two new pilot programs for caregivers are accepting applications.
 Foreign caregivers coming to work in Canada will no longer have to leave close family members behind and will have a more straightforward pathway to Canadian permanent residence, thanks to the new programs: The Home Child Care Provider and Home Support Worker pilots.

 The new pilot programs opened for applications on June 18, 2019, replacing the expiring Caring for Children and Caring for People with High Medical Needs pilots, which have been criticized for keeping some workers stuck in abusive workplaces and apart from their families abroad.
 The Liberal government, which was not in office when those pilots were introduced in 2014, labeled them “ineffective”.